 “My favorite thing about teaching is seeing the ‘light bulb’ moment when a struggling student understand a difficult concept.”

-Mrs. Gladsden & Mr. Perri – Homeroom Students in Middle School switch classes throughout the day.
-Mr. Atkins and Mrs. Gladsden teach language arts; Mr. Brumfield teaches social studies; Ms. Hayden teaches science; Mr. Perri teaches math; and Ms. Perkins teaches religion.
+Ms. Haydon & Mr. Richardson – Homeroom Students in Middle School switch classes throughout the day.
+Ms. Gillis & Ms. Haydon teach language arts and literature; Mr. Brumfield teaches social studies; Ms. Bale teaches science; Mr. Richardson teaches math; and Ms. Perkins teaches religion.

 GOALS & EXPECTATIONS